mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 GAME CONVENTIONS A quick discussion of terminology and conventions is needed before proceeding.
 Traveller uses two six-sided dice to resolve most actions.
 Some situations involve fewer or more dice.

-1D/2D: To avoid writing ‘roll two six-sided dice and add them together’ over and over again, Traveller uses the abbreviation ‘roll 2D’.
-Where you see ‘roll 2D’ read ‘roll two six-sided dice and add them together’.
-Sometimes you may also see ‘1D’, ‘3D’ or other numbers of ‘D’.
+1D/2D: To avoid writing 'roll two six-sided dice and add them together' over and over again, Traveller uses the abbreviation 'roll 2D'.
+Where you see 'roll 2D' read 'roll two six-sided dice and add them together'.
+Sometimes you may also see '1D', '3D' or other numbers of 'D'.
 This simply means roll one six-sided dice, three six-sided dice, or however many six-sided dice are indicated, and add them together to gain the final result.

 2D+3/3D-2: If an addition or subtraction appears after the normal dice abbreviation, that simply means add or subtract the number shown to the total rolled.
-So, for example, 2D+3 means ‘roll two dice, add them together and then add three’.
+So, for example, 2D+3 means 'roll two dice, add them together and then add three'.

 D3: Occasionally, you may see a reference to D3.
 This means we treat the dice as if they have only three sides each, by dividing the number rolled by two and rounding upwards.
 So, a roll of 1–2 means one, a roll of 3–4 means two and a roll of 5–6 means three.
-If a number appears before the ‘D’ (such as 2D3, for example), this means roll two dice and divide the results of both by two before adding them together.
+If a number appears before the 'D' (such as 2D3, for example), this means roll two dice and divide the results of both by two before adding them together.

 D66: This is shorthand for a special way of rolling two six-sided dice.
-Before rolling nominate one dice as the ‘tens’ die and one as the ‘units’ die, to give you a two-digit number between 11 and 66.
+Before rolling nominate one dice as the 'tens' die and one as the 'units' die, to give you a two-digit number between 11 and 66.
 Some numbers cannot be rolled on a D66 (any number with a 7 or higher in it), giving you a total of 36 possible outcomes.

 Rolls: To determine if a Traveller succeeds or fails at a particular task, you must make a roll.
 A roll is always done by rolling 2D and adding any appropriate Dice Modifiers.
 If the total is equal to or greater than the target number for that roll, they succeed.
 The target number for a roll will always be listed in its description.
 For example, you may be asked to roll for STR 10+.
 This would mean roll two dice, add your Strength modifier and get 10 or more to succeed.

 Checks: A check is exactly the same as a roll but the Dice Modifier will always be a characteristic or skill.
 Thus, you will be asked for a characteristic check or skill check.
 For most characteristic or skill checks, you will need to get an 8 or more after all Dice Modifiers have been applied in order to succeed.

-Natural 2/Natural 12: Some rolls refer to a ‘natural’ number – this is the actual number rolled on the dice before any modifiers are applied.
+Natural 2/Natural 12: Some rolls refer to a 'natural' number – this is the actual number rolled on the dice before any modifiers are applied.

 Dice Modifier (DM) : A number to be applied to a dice roll before it is used.
 Dice Modifiers are always followed by a sign, which indicates if the number is to be added to or subtracted from the roll.
 For example, DM-2 indicates that two is to be subtracted from the roll; DM+4 indicates that four is to be added to the roll.